connexcs/docs/docs/creating-group.md

     3. Queue - This routing strategy places the caller in a call queue before routing the call to the next available member.
 If you use this routing strategy:

-    *	You can upload audio files that greet the caller and play music when the caller or the member puts the call on hold.
+    a You can upload audio files that greet the caller and play music when the caller or the member puts the call on hold.

-    *	You don't need to specify the members of a group.
+    b You don't need to specify the members of a group.
 Individuals who want to join the group must dial a specific extension number from their extensions.
 When individuals want to quit the group, they must dial another, specific extension number.
 So, a group that uses a Queue routing strategy does not have a fixed number of members.
 Calls are not routed to members after they quit the group.

-    *	The call is routed to a member who has been waiting the longest to receive a call.
+    c The call is routed to a member who has been waiting the longest to receive a call.

-Before you begin
+!!! info "Before you begin"
     You must do the following to use audio files for the group:

     1. Download or create the audio files to greet the caller, chime tunes, and the music that must be played while on hold, in the .pcm or .wav format.

-2. Upload the audio files to the ConnexCS Control Panel from the Management > File menu item.
+    2. Upload the audio files to the ConnexCS Control Panel from the `Management > File` menu item

 To create a conference call: